-You descend down the stairs into the temple and enter a dark room with odd angles and roughly 30′ wide and 25′ at its deepest with a 15′ high ceiling.
-Across the room a short staircase ascends to a raised antechamber.
+You descend down the stairs into the temple and enter a dark room with odd angles, roughly 30 feet wide and 25 feet at its deepest with a 15-foot high ceiling.
+Across the room, a short staircase ascends to a raised antechamber.

 DM Note: If you are running this adventure for more experienced players, you can have the necrotic damage reduce their maximum hit points by the amount of necrotic damage taken until they are healed or even have their PC turn into a shadow if they die.